apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 ]
 ```

-> Unlike with puppeteer and cheerio scrapers, in web scraper we don't have the `Apify` object available in the hook parameters, as the hook is executed inside the browser.
+> Unlike with playwright, puppeteer and cheerio scrapers, in web scraper we don't have the `Actor` (previously `Apify`) object available in the hook parameters, as the hook is executed inside the browser.

 Check out the docs for [Pre-navigation hooks](https://crawlee.dev/api/puppeteer-crawler/interface/PuppeteerCrawlerOptions#preNavigationHooks) and the [PuppeteerHook type](https://crawlee.dev/api/puppeteer-crawler/interface/PuppeteerHook) for more info regarding the objects passed into these functions.